nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 ::

 ::warning
-Vectorize is current unavailable during local development.
-To develop with Vectorize, create an index inside `nuxt.config.ts`, deploy the application and develop using [`nuxt dev --remote`](/docs/getting-started/remote-storage).
+Vectorize is only available in local development when using [remote storage](/docs/getting-started/remote-storage).
 ::

 ## Getting Started